anecz17/WaterfowlProject171/README.md

     - Main contributor of convolution neural network

 - ```Jonathan Wesely``` <br />
+    - main contributor of data interpretation and ideas for models
-    - Main contributor of convolution neural network
+    - contributor of thresholded neural network